Using Customer Service Chat

 There are many modes of customer service (phone, in-person, email, etc.).
 But, when done well, customer service chat is by far the best.

-It reduces customer effort, increases customer satisfaction and answers customers’ questions quickly.
+It reduces customer effort, increases customer satisfaction, and answers customers’ questions quickly.
 Plus, it’s less costly than the phone, is more immediate than email, and it amplifies conversion by showing up on your website just when customers are about to bail.

 The thing is… usually chat is NOT done well—meaning these advantages are rarely realized.
-As antidote, here are 5 things that chat masters always do to ensure their chats are profitable and lead to customer experience success.

-Customer Service Chat: 5 Ways to Improve
+5 Ways to Improve

 - Be specific and reference the customer’s situation immediately.
 If the intake form shows why the customer is chatting, don’t ask the customer to repeat themselves; instead move into relevant, clarifying questions that show listening.